liby3/MRSLAM-using-NDN/README.md

 # ROSProjet
 smart car using ROS system, udp and ndn
 # ROSProject
 This project is a multi-robot slam under ROS Indigo, with the environment ubuntu 14.04 LTS.
 There are two lasers UTM-30LX-EW to scan.
 The two cars start from the same place and seperate at the fork.
 They can communicate and match what they have scaned from the start.
 After the fork, the two cars continue to transform new data on the way and struct a complete map with each other's information.
+A related paper can be found [here.](http://ieeexplore.ieee.org/abstract/document/6696483/)

 ![car](https://github.com/liby3/ROSProjet/blob/mrslam/photos/car.jpg)